 Looking to boost your local knowledge of this magical country?
-Take a look at these 19 interesting facts about Cook Islands!
+Take a look at these 19 fun facts about Cook Islands!

-The total land area of Cook Islands is 92 square miles (237 square kilometres)…
+- The total land area of Cook Islands is 92 square miles (237 square kilometers)…

 Flag of Cook Islands

-Do you know any interesting, fun or amazing facts about the Cook Islands?
-Share them here in the comments section below!
+Do you know any fun facts about the Cook Islands?
+Share them in the comments below!